dogeorg/dogebox-docs/README.md

 # dogebox-docs
-Documentation for DogeBox, available at dogebox.dogecoin.org
+Website for DogeBox, available at dogebox.dogecoin.org